What are the Features of the Teradata Identity Columns?

 The Teradata Identity Column and Performance

-When initially bulk-loading into a table with an Identity Column, there is some overhead involved, as each VPROC has to get a range of numbers from DBC.IdCol, and add them to its local cache.
+When bulk-loading into a table with an Identity Column, some overhead is involved, as each VPROC has to get a range of numbers from DBC.IdCol, and add them to its local cache.

 But this overhead is only happening initially.
-The later handling of numbers is done from the cache.
+Later, Teradata retrieves the numbers handling of numbers from the cache.

-Bulk insert performance can be optimized by increasing the DBSControl setting IdColBatchSize, which decreases the number of times the DBC.IdCol table has to be accessed to get a new range of numbers.
+We can optimize bulk insert performance by increasing the DBSControl setting IdColBatchSize, which decreases the number of times the DBC.IdCol table has to be accessed to get a new range of numbers.

 The performance improvement results from the fact that there are fewer or no updates on the DBC.IdCol table.

-But we have to consider that due to larger batches many more numbers are lost during loading (or during a system restart).
-The optimal batch size should therefore be defined depending on the number of AMPs.
+Due to larger batches, we must consider that many more numbers are lost during loading (or during a system restart).
+We should define the optimal batch size depending on the number of AMPs.

 How are Teradata Identity Columns Generated?